-If you have submitted Personal or Demographic Information to GfK through ATP or otherwise, or if someone else has otherwise submitted your Personal or Demographic Information to us through ATP, you may be entitled to rights under applicable law to:
+If you have submitted Personal or Demographic Information to us through ATP, or if someone else has otherwise submitted your Personal or Demographic Information to us through ATP, you may be entitled to rights under applicable law to:

 - Prevent further use of your Personal Information, by emailing your request to: email@example.com.
 Alternatively, you may call us at 1-800-405-1201 or send us a letter to the address listed below.
 In each case, we will then use reasonable efforts to prevent further use of your Personal Information in our files.

 We will retain your Personal Information for as long as you are an active ATP Panel Member or as needed to provide you services.
-If you wish to request that we no longer use your Personal Information to provide you services, contact us at firstname.lastname@example.org.
+If you wish to request that we no longer use your Personal Information in connection with the ATP, contact us at firstname.lastname@example.org.
 Participation is entirely voluntary, and you are free to withdraw your consent at any time.
-We will retain and use your Personal Information as necessary to comply with our legal obligations, resolve disputes, and enforce our agreements.
+We will retain and use your Personal Information as necessary to comply with our legal obligations, resolve disputes, aggregated statistical modeling and enforce our agreements.

 Privacy Compliance Coordinator

 Ipsos Public Affairs, LLC